 This module was created to allow Roaming Profile files and directories to be set (on the Samba server under UNIX) as read only.
-This module will, if installed on the Profiles share, report to the client that the Profile files and directories are writable.
-This satisfies the client even though the files will never be overwritten as the client logs out or shuts down.
+This module will, if installed on the Profiles share, report to

 20.3.4. recycle

 A Recycle Bin-like module.
 Where used, unlink calls will be intercepted and files moved to the recycle directory instead of being deleted.
 This gives the same effect as the Recycle Bin on Windows computers.